S1ush/Take-home-challenge/Assignment_2/readme.md

-# Functional Car Sales Analysis
+# Assignment 2 - Functional Car Sales Analysis

 ## Project Description
 A Python application that analyzes car sales data using **Functional Programming** paradigms and **Stream processing**.
 The application reads a CSV dataset of car sales and performs aggregation to identify: